An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: - Proofs of Theorems and

 The existence of a non-mass splitting transport from $\bar P'$ to $P_1,\dots,P_N$, and the fact that this transport realizes the above bound, is a consequence of two reasons.
-First, each $\bar P^l$ itself allows for a non-mass splitting transport to the $P_i^l$ by lexicographically maximal choice of the $x_{iq_i}^l$ in Step $3a)$: Due to this choice, the first weighted centroid $c$ that is constructed will be lexicographically maximal among all (possible) weighted centroids that can be constructed from any $x_{iq}^l$ in the $P^l_i$.
+First, each $\bar P^l$ itself allows for a non-mass splitting transport to the $P_i^l$ by lexicographically maximal choice of the $x_{iq_i}^l$ in Step $3a)$: due to this choice, the first constructed weighted centroid $c$ is lexicographically maximal among all (possible) weighted centroids that can be constructed from any $x_{iq}^l$ in the $P^l_i$.
 Further, by reducing the mass at each used support point by $d_{\text{min}}$ in Step $3b)$, at least one of the $d^l_{iq_i}$ becomes $0$.
-The corresponding support point is removed from $P^l_i$ (followed by some reindexing) and thus cannot be used for the construction of weighted centroids in further iterations.
-Thus the second centroid constructed in the inner loop will be lexicographically strictly smaller than the first one, and in particular distinct from it.
-The same then holds for all subsequent ones.
+The corresponding support point is removed from $P^l_i$ (followed by some reindexing) and thus cannot be used for the construction of a weighted centroid in further iterations.
+Thus, the second centroid constructed in the inner loop is lexicographically {\em strictly} smaller than the first one.
+The same holds for all subsequent ones.